waiterxiaoyy/YIDE/README.md

 - There are two main reasons for developing this project:
     - First, often ask GPT to write some styles, but can not see the effect in time, simply hand off a own online viewer directly, and do some things to improve some functions
-    - The second is to increase their own project experience
+    - The second is to increase my project experience

 ## Features :boom: